 Around the Asia Pacific region, things are generally looking up.
 Japan was hit hard by the devastating earthquake and tsunami of 2011, and continues to recover; but while the rest of the world groans under the weight of social or economic unrest, most Asian economies are booming.
-Talk of an "Asian Century" or an "Age of the Pacific" have been floated.
+Talks of an "Asian Century" or an "Age of the Pacific" have been floated.
 In the region, China, Australia, and some other countries managed to avoid recession.
 On one hand, China is beginning to feel the pressure from the largest real-estate bubble in world history; on the other, speculation that China will become the next superpower, or, somewhat hysterically, something even more menacing, has intensified.
 China's massive growth has led it to replace Japan as the second-largest economy in the world, and has fueled speculation that it will become the world's top economy by the next decade. note Concerns of growing economic gulfs and unrest among Chinese workers over rights and distribution of wealth, as well as issues regarding an inflexible and Party-dependent system increasingly vulnerable to political dissidents have highlighted doubts regarding the potential for China's future success.
 While a China superpower is seriously discussed, China actually taking over the world is essentially a frivolous fantasy.
 To be fair, China has surpassed America as the largest economy by October 2014, largely by adjusting its money so it costs less on average than the Almighty Dollar.
 However, the U.S. economy still dwarfs China's, at $17.4 trillion to $10.4 trillion.
 GDP breaks down to nearly $55,000 per capita per year in the U.S., compared with less than $8,000 per person in China.
 And in spite of the controversial Putin, Russia returned to the strategy game with the Syrian and Ukranian crisis.
 India holds the potential of becoming a democratic counterweight to Beijing and Moscow, and has been steadily increasing its global influence and power.
 The USA's so-called 'pivot' or 're-balance' towards this region is a response to the emerging power in Asia.